Hugh Grant: Political views

+In the 2024 general election, Grant publicly endorsed Carla Denyer, co-leader of the Green Party of England and Wales, for the newly established Bristol Central seat.
+Grant stated that Denyer was "a politician with integrity, who puts the public first".

+Sport

 As a young boy, he played rugby union on his school's first XV team at centre and also played football.
-He is a fan of Fulham and is also a supporter of Scottish football club Rangers.
+He is a fan of Fulham.
 He continued to play in a Sunday-morning football league in south-west London after college and remains an "impassioned Fulham supporter".
+He is also a supporter of Italian club Como.
 His other interests include tennis and snooker.

 In 2011, the BBC apologised after Grant made an offhand joke about homosexuality and rugby when he was invited into the commentary box during coverage of an England v Scotland game at Twickenham Stadium.
 Talking about playing rugby during his school days, Grant said: "I discovered it hurt less if you tackled hard than if you tackled like a queen".